Chirag-ahir/SFC-Preparation/README.md

 What is Service Console?<br>
 Service Console is a Salesforce app that provides a unified interface for agents to manage multiple customer interactions and records at once.

+What is Omni Channel?<br>
+Omni Channel is a powerful customer service feature that helps route various types of work items (like cases, leads, chats, and tasks) to the most suitable, available agents in real time.

 How many custom objects we can create in org?<br>
 - Development:400
 - Enterprise: 200